samuraictf/gatekeeper/README.md

 In this example we started a netcat listener on port 1236 then started gatekeeper to listen on tcp port 1234 and redirect to tcp port 1236 on localhost.
 Gatekeeper logged the socket open and connection with TCP:xxx messages after we connected to port 1234 with netcat.
 Then we typed hello and the background netcat process on port 1236 output hello.

 Now you have a basic sense of the redirection capabilities of gatekeeper.
 These can be mixed and matched much like you could do with socat.
-When used in stdio mode or with an xinetd service the logging can create a bit of an issue because our stdio fd's are all redirected to a networt sockets.
+When used in stdio mode or with an xinetd service the logging can create a bit of an issue because our stdio fd's are all redirected to a network sockets.
 To solve this gatekeeper can emit log messages to an external server.
 For example:

     $ nc -l -u 2090 &
     $ ./gatekeeper -l tcpipv4:1234 -r stdio:/bin/bash -o 127.0.0.1:2090